microsoft/rushstack.io-website/pages/heft_tutorials/adding_tasks.md

 Heft comes with a number of built-in tasks that become enabled automatically based on config files that you create.
 All the tasks are documented in the [Heft tasks]({% link pages/heft_tasks/api-extractor.md %}) section.

-In this section, we'll enable the two most common tasks: [Jest]({% link pages/heft_tasks/jest.md %}) and [ESlint]({% link pages/heft_tasks/eslint.md %}).
+Continuing our tutorial, let's enable the two most common tasks: [Jest]({% link pages/heft_tasks/jest.md %}) and [ESlint]({% link pages/heft_tasks/eslint.md %}).

 ## Adding unit tests to your project

 1. First, we need to install the TypeScript typings for Jest.
 These steps continue the **my-app** project from the [Getting started with Heft]({% link pages/heft_tutorials/getting_started.md %}) article.
-Recall that this project is not using Rush yet, so we will invoke PNPM directly to add the dependency to our **package.json** file:
+Recall that this project is not using Rush yet, so we will invoke PNPM directly to add the dependency to our **package.json** file (instead of using [rush add](https://rushjs.io/pages/commands/rush_add/)):

     ```shell
     $ cd my-app